 Pomegranate tea, much like raw pomegranate itself, is abundant in substances which can help us maintain our organism’s health.

 It’s rich in antioxidants, which are important because they inhibit activity of free radicals.
-In that way, it prevents development of diabetes and many forms of cancer and slows the aging process down.
+In that way, it prevents the development of diabetes and many forms of cancer and slows the aging process down.

 It’s good for the heart.
 People who regularly drink pomegranate juice or tea or eat it raw have been confirmed to have increased amount of oxygen which reaches their heart, which is vital for heart’s health.
 It also reduces LDL – level of bad cholesterol in the body.